• Skip to primary navigation

 When making sausage patties we always use a digital meat thermometer to check that the center of the meat has been cooked to 160°F.

-If sage isn’t your favorite flavor then remove the sage and replace it with an equal amount of ground thyme or marjoram or rosemary.
+If sage isn’t your favorite herb then remove the sage and replace it with an equal amount of ground thyme or marjoram or rosemary.

 Some of our favorite recipes to use our crumbled breakfast sausage with sage are: